Back to Criminal Justice

 • Broader public understanding of the harms caused by the misuse and overuse of jails and possible solutions.

-The specific reforms pursued by each Challenge community vary based on local context and needs.
+The specific reforms pursued by each challenge community vary based on local context and needs.
 They may range from efforts to reduce unnecessary arrests through expanded use of citations to minimizing pretrial detention stays through faster case processing.

 Funding Priorities